-A similar analysis to that presented in Fig. ?? can be performed for AC eddies that interact with blocks with various persistences the shortest and longest 25% of blocks in both sectors (coloured lines in Figs. 8, 9), to determine whether there is a relationship between the strength or speed of the eddies and the persistence of the blocks they contribute to.
-Figures ?? and ?? show the strength and speed of the AC eddies that interact with blocks of different persistences, determined by the quartile of block persistence, in DJF and JJA respectively.
+A similar analysis to that presented in Fig. 7 can be performed for AC eddies that interact with blocks with various persistences, to determine whether there is a relationship between the strength or speed of the eddies and the persistence of the blocks they contribute to.
+Figures 8 and 9 show the strength and speed of the AC eddies that interact with blocks of different persistences, determined by the quartile of block persistence, in DJF and JJA respectively.
 Analysis will be focused on the week before and after the AC eddies enter a block.
 The mean characteristics are shown by the lines, and standard error by the shading.
-If there is no overlap of the standard errors from the mean between AC eddy characteristics of different block persistences, then the results are said to be statistically significant.
+If there is no overlap of the standard errors between AC eddy characteristics of different block persistences, then the results are said to be statistically significant.

-The longest 5025% of DJF ATL blocks interact with slightly stronger AC eddies than the least persistent 5025% of blocks (Fig. ??8a), with the mean eddy strength for the upper two quartiles longest blocks being about 40 m stronger larger at the time that the eddies enter the block.
+The longest 50% of DJF ATL blocks interact with slightly stronger AC eddies than the least persistent 50% of blocks (Fig. 8a), with the mean eddy strength for the upper two quartiles being about 40 m stronger at the time that the eddies enter the 300 block.
 However, AC eddies contributing to blocks with persistences in the fourth quartile in this domain and season are not stronger than those with persistences in the third quartile (likewise for the first and second quartile).
-In the The same is true in the PAC domain in winter (Fig. ??b), only AC eddies contributing to the most persistent 8b).
-The longest 25% of blocks are significantly stronger than other AC eddies, with no statistically significant difference between AC eddy strength at time = 0 for AC eddies interacting with blocks of any other length.
+In the PAC domain in winter (Fig. 8b), only AC eddies contributing to the most persistent 25% of blocks are significantly stronger than other AC eddies, with no statistically significant difference between AC eddy strength at time = 0 for AC eddies interacting with blocks of any other length.
 More persistent PAC blocks also result from the absorption of stronger AC eddies in MAM (Sect.
+A4).

-A6in both sectors in SON also absorb stronger AC eddies than the shortest 25% of blocks (Fig. A5a-b).
-In both domains during summer, longer JJA, the longest blocks are not the result of interacting with stronger AC eddies, since the standard errors between each quartile is overlapping with another (Fig. ??9a-b).
-Likewise, there is no suggestion from Fig ??e-f that block persistence depends on the speed of the incoming AC eddieseither, and in fact stronger AC eddies result in less persistent blocks in the PAC in JJA.
-Interestingly however, the AC eddies contributing to both the longest and shortest 25% of blocks at t = 0 in the ATL region in JJA are stronger than the mean eddy strength, perhaps suggesting two contrasting pathways for block maintenance.
-The persistence of MAM blocks in the ATL domain also does not appear to depend on the strength of the absorbed AC eddies, but in the PAC similar behaviour to that in DJF and SON is shown (Fig A4).
+In both domains during summer, longer blocks are not the result of interacting with stronger AC eddies, since the standard errors between each quartile is overlapping with another (Fig. 9a-b).
+Likewise, there is no suggestion from Fig 8c-f that block persistence depends on the speed of the incoming AC eddies either.